“It worked really well with everyone concentrating on their area of strength.” Lee-Anne Walters

 - NASA Contest-Winning Teen Girls – About their award-winning water filtration system.

-Subscribe to our newsletter for episodes career advice and special coaching offers to keep you ahead of the curve.
+Subscribe to our newsletter for our weekly episodes, Joan’s Forbes blogs, and career advice — plus special coaching offers to keep you ahead of the curve.

 We look forward to having you in our community.